Probate Q&A Series

 Not every death triggers a full probate.
 Small estates or assets held jointly often pass outside probate.
 North Carolina law allows a simplified process for estates valued under a certain threshold.
 If the decedent owned real or substantial personal property solely in their name and the total estate value exceeds that threshold, you must start probate.
 See Chapter 28A of the North Carolina General Statutes.

-A qualified person, usually a close family member or named executor in the will, files a petition in the county clerk’s office of the county where the decedent lived.
-The petition asks the clerk to open probate and appoint a personal representative (called an administrator if there is no will).
-You must attach the original will, death certificate, and an inventory of assets known at the time.
+A qualified person, usually a close family member or named executor in the will, files an application in the office of the clerk of superior court of the county where the decedent lived.
+The application asks the clerk to open the estate and appoint a personal representative (called an administrator if there is no will).
+You must submit the original will and death certificate, and the inventory of assets is filed later.
 N.C.
-Gen. Stat. § 28A-12-1 outlines petition requirements.
+Gen. Stat. § 28A-2A-8 addresses applications for probate and letters.

 3. Give Notice to Heirs, Beneficiaries, and Creditors

-After the court issues letters testamentary or letters of administration, you must notify all heirs and beneficiaries in writing.
+After the court issues letters testamentary or letters of administration, you must notify all heirs and devisees in writing.
 You also publish a notice to creditors in a local newspaper.
-This step gives creditors at least three months to file claims against the estate.
+This step gives creditors at least three months from the date of first publication to file claims against the estate.
 See N.C.
-Gen. Stat. § 28A-19-1 for creditor claims and deadlines.
+Gen. Stat. § 28A-14-1 for notice to heirs and devisees and N.C.
+Gen. Stat. § 28A-19-3 for notice to creditors and deadlines.

 4. Collect and Inventory Assets

 The personal representative locates and secures the decedent’s assets—bank accounts, real estate, investments, vehicles, and personal items.
-Within 90 days of appointment, the representative files an inventory with the clerk’s office listing each asset and its fair market value.
+Within three months of appointment, the representative files an inventory with the clerk’s office listing each asset and its fair market value as of the date of death.
 N.C.
-Gen. Stat. § 28A-17-1 explains inventory requirements.
+Gen. Stat. § 28A-20-1 explains inventory requirements.

 5. Pay Debts, Expenses, and Taxes

 Use estate funds to pay valid claims, funeral costs, administrative expenses, and any taxes due.
-North Carolina imposes an estate tax under certain circumstances and the federal estate tax may apply.
+North Carolina does not impose a state estate tax, though the federal estate tax may apply.
 The representative should consult with an accountant or tax adviser to file final individual and estate tax returns.

 6. Distribute Remaining Assets